woodruffw/kbs2/README.md

 will cause `kbs2` to run `kbs2-frobulate --xyz`.
 Custom commands are allowed to read from and write to the config file under the `[commands.<name>]` hierarchy.

+When run via `kbs2`, custom commands receive the following environment variables:

+* `KBS2_CONFIG_DIR`: The path to the configuration directory that `kbs2` itself was loaded with.
+Subcommands can use this path to read the current configuration file or any other content stored in the configuration directory.
+* `KBS2_STORE`: The path to the secret store.
+* `KBS2_SUBCOMMAND`: Always set to `1`.
+This can be used to determine whether a subcommand was run via `kbs2` (e.g. `kbs2 foo`) versus directly (e.g. `kbs2-foo`).

 The [kbs2-ext-cmds](https://github.com/woodruffw/kbs2-ext-cmds) repository contains several useful external commands.